stephinehc/network-engineer-portfolio-v0.1/networking-roadmap/03-switching-technologies/README.md

 S1(config)#int po3
 S1(config-if)#no shutdown
 ```

-Verify if Po3 is created on S1 already.
+Verify if Po3 is created on S1 already. <br>

 <img width="570" height="295" alt="image" src="https://github.com/user-attachments/assets/c783b750-1688-455f-85dd-cd007fbea7cd" />

 We can now see that Po3 is successfully created on S1 but is not yet active (SD).
 Configure S3 to fully establish the link aggregation.